 Publications by Alex de Waal

 (Cambridge University Press 2016).
 She has published on issues related to the 1992 – 1995 war in Bosnia, mass atrocities and genocide, and how museums can engage on human rights issues.
-She previously worked as Research Director for the U.S. Holocaust Memorial Museum’s Committee on Conscience.
-She led the Museum’s research and projects on contemporary threats of genocide, including curating an interactive installation From Memory to Action: Meeting the Challenge of Genocide Today
+She previously worked as Research Director for the U.S. Holocaust Memorial Museum’s Committee on Conscience, where she led the Museum’s research and projects on contemporary threats of genocide, including curating an exhibition, From Memory to Action: Meeting the Challenge of Genocide Today

 .
-She received a Ph.D. in Comparative Literature from Binghamton University in 2001, writing about cultural responses to humanitarian interventions in Bosnia and Haiti.
+She received a Ph.D. in Comparative Literature from Binghamton University in 2001.

 Publications by Bridget Conley

-Lisa Avery is Program Assistant to the World Peace Foundation.
+is Associate Director of the World Peace Foundation.
 Lisa was previously employed as Administrative Specialist, Purchaser and Executive Assistant at Good Earth Teas in Santa Cruz, California, and graduated from Framingham State University as a Liberal Arts major.
 She is currently enrolled at Northeastern University where she is pursing a Master's Degree in Nonprofit Management.